-It is unlikely that there is anything that brings more joy to a bibliophile than the crumbling, yellowing pages and unmistakable scent of a book already held, read and cherished.
+It is unlikely that there is anything that brings more joy to a bibliophile than the crumbling, yellowing pages and the unmistakable scent of a book already held, read and cherished.
 There is little more thrilling than holding a 1940s edition of a book one grew up loving, and nothing more goosebump-inducing than the sight of a name and date scrawled across the front page in now-fading ink.
-Second hand bookstores are a treasure trove of stories, journeys and lives of books that have seen wars, calamities, travels and multiple homes, and here’s a list to help you plunge into the past.
+Second-hand bookstores are a treasure trove of stories, journeys, and lives of books that have seen wars, calamities, travels and multiple homes, and here’s a list to help you plunge into the past.
 And if you must refrain from being a romantic yearning for the bygone, there are also copies of newer –even very recently published – books being sold for a song.

 Enjoy The Fine Company Of Old Books At These Second Hand Bookstores In Chennai

 One of Chennai’s landmarks, Moore Market, located a short distance away from the bustle and noise of the iconic Central Station, has long been a destination for buyers of used books.
 In its many shops lie scores of books spanning various genres — fiction, non-fiction, science, geography, literature, and economics.
 Copies of classics and contemporary bestsellers by western and Indian writers line the shelves, but it is Moore Market’s collection of academic reference books — old, new and rare — that is its main draw.
 Booksellers stock most textbooks (at school and college levels) in disciplines from biochemistry to computer science, and also sell question banks and guides for comprehensive exams.
 The sellers are efficient and know their stock, and even help source a book especially for you.
 Prices aren’t fixed, so everyone bargains.